1970 Greater London Council election: Results

-In addition to the 100 councillors, there were sixteen Aldermen who divided 11 Conservative and 5 Labour, so that the Conservatives actually had 76 seats to 40 for Labour following the election.
+General election of councillors

+The Conservative Party won a majority of seats at the election.

 With an electorate of 5,524,384, there was a turnout of 35.2%.
 Labour recovered from its mauling three years previously, but did so primarily in working-class areas.
 Consequently, relatively few seats changed hands: Labour won back Camden, Greenwich, Hammersmith, Lewisham, Wandsworth, and one seat in Lambeth.
 The results did enable Labour to take back control of the Inner London Education Authority and were one of the factors used by Prime Minister Harold Wilson in deciding to call a general election soon after.

 Among those who were first elected to the GLC in 1970 were Tony Banks (Labour, Hammersmith, later Minister for Sport) and Sir George Young (Conservative, Ealing, later a cabinet minister under John Major).
 The election is also significant as it was at a meeting in support of the Conservative candidates in Lambeth that John Major met Norma Johnson, who became his wife.

 1 These parties were created by a group of students standing in Haringey, who declared that they intended to make a mockery of the election.

+Aldermanic election

+In addition to the 100 councillors, there were sixteen aldermen elected by the council.
+Eight aldermen elected in 1967 continued to serve until 1973 and eight elected in 1964 retired before the 1970 election.
+Eight aldermen were elected by the council on 28 April 1970 to serve until 1976.

+Aldermen elected in 1970, to retire in 1976:

+The aldermen divided 11 Conservative and 5 Labour, so that the Conservatives had 76 members to 40 for Labour following the aldermanic election.

 By-elections 1970–1973

-No seats changed hands in byelections during this term.
+No seats changed hands in by-elections during this term.
 The Conservatives retained Kensington and Chelsea on 2 December 1971 after the death of Seton Forbes-Cockell, and Barnet on 19 October 1972 after the death of Arthur Peacock.
 Labour retained Wandsworth on 15 June 1972 after the death of Sir Norman Prichard.
 No seats were vacant at the end of the term.

+There were three aldermanic by-elections caused by the resignations of David Gilbert Baker (Conservative), Brian Caldwell Cook Batsford (Conservative) and Christopher John Chataway (Conservative) in 1970.
+Three replacement aldermen were elected on 28 April 1970 (coinciding with the normal election of alderman).
+Ewan Geddes Carr (Labour), Illtyd Harrington (Labour) and William Watts (Labour) were elected, to serve until 1973.

+Three further aldermanic by-elections were caused by the resignations of Reginald Ernest Prentice (Labour) in 1971, Timothy Charles Farmer (Labour) in 1971 and Gerard Folliott Vaughan (Conservative) in 1972.
+Alfred Frederick Joseph Chorley (Labour) was elected by the council on 4 May 1971, to serve until 1976.
+Bernard James Perkins (Labour) was elected by the council on 19 October 1971, to serve until 1973.
+Gordon William Herbert Taylor (Conservative) was elected by the council on 3 October 1972, to serve until 1976.